ashishrana160796/SAML-Introduction/README.md

 ### SOAP vs ReST

-ReST combined JSON provides great functionality advantage.
+ReST combined with JSON provides great functionality advantage.
 ReST is faster with less bandwidth.
-Another advantage of SOAP is that it offers built-in retry logic to compensate for failed communications, not present in ReST.
+An advantage of SOAP is that it offers built-in retry logic to compensate for failed communications, not present in ReST.
 ReST accesses data whereas SOAP works on with applicaton logic.

 ### Detailed Study with Use Case

 #### Assertions

 These are interpreted in the following way.
-Assertion A was issued at time t by issuer R regarding subject S provided conditions C are valid.
+Assertion __A__ was issued at time __t__ by issuer __R__ regarding subject __S__ provided conditions __C__ are valid.
 Assertions contains authorization information, attribute information (_name value pair_) & authenticiation information.

 #### Protocols